GET QUOTE TODAY

 License Number: 4301401120

-Class Type: AB541 First Offense DUI Classes, 18 Month Second Offense DUI Classes
+Class Type: AB541 First Offense, 18 Month Second Offense

-For DUI programs located in Orange County, check our official list of Orange County DUI Classes.
+For located in Orange County, check our official list of Orange County DUI Classes.
 Breathe Easy also offers official lists for Riverside County, Los Angeles County and other counties in California.

 Wet Reckless Program In Santa Clara County

 The Wet Reckless curriculum is designed for first-time offenders convicted of reckless driving with a less than .08 blood alcohol level.
-The Wet Reckless program consists of a 12 hour class.
+The Wet Reckless class consists of a 12 hour curriculum.
 The cost of the 12 hour SB1176 Wet Reckless program is between $300 and $400, depending on the school.

 First Offense Programs in Santa Clara County